qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/qgisdevelopersguide/codingstandards.rst

 There is `API documentation <http://qgis.org/api/>`_ for C++.

 We try to keep the API stable and backwards compatible.
-Cleanups to the API should be done in a manner similar to the Trolltech developers e.g.
+Cleanups to the API should be done in a manner similar to the Qt sourcecode e.g.

 .. code-block:: cpp